 Past the pier and inside the city, tourists can spend their day going around Strøget – one of the largest pedestrian malls in the world.
 They can also spend a lot of time looking through the wealth of historical artifacts from Denmark’s past, which are on display at Copenhagen’s National Museum or Nationalmuseet.

 Tivoli Gardens Amusement Park is Copenhagen’s most famous attraction with its remarkable architecture and lush gardens.
 It was the inspiration for Disney World.
 It is situated only a few minutes from the City Hall and features fun rides that are suitable for all ages.
+With so much to see and do your Copenhagen itinerary will be busy and packed with fun.

 3rd – Cultural Stockholm, Sweden